mbaityje/logbin/readme.md

 ## Content

-The module contains one single file, `logbinning.py`, that has the following functions:
+The repository contains one single file, `logbinning.py`, that has the following functions:

 - `linbinning()`: linear binning of data